Names of God in Judaism: El

 El appears in Ugaritic, Phoenician and other late Bronze and Iron Age Levant texts both as generic "god" and as the head of the divine pantheon.
-In the Hebrew Bible, El (אל, ʾel) appears very occasionally alone (e.g. Genesis 33:20, el elohei yisrael, 'Mighty God of Israel', and Genesis 46:3, ha'el elohei abika, 'El the God of thy father'), but usually with some epithet or attribute attached (e.g. El Elyon, 'Most High El', El Shaddai, El Shaddai, El ʿOlām 'Everlasting El', El Hai, 'Living El', El Ro'i 'El my Shepherd', and El Gibbor 'El of Strength').
+In the Hebrew Bible, El (אל, ʾel) appears very occasionally alone (for example, in Genesis 33:20, Jacob builds an altar dedicated to el elohei yisrael, the 'Mighty God of Israel', and Genesis 46:3 refers to ha'el elohei abika, 'El the God of thy father'), but usually with some epithet or attribute attached (e.g. El Elyon, 'Most High El', El Shaddai, El Shaddai, El ʿOlām 'Everlasting El', El Hai, 'Living El', El Ro'i 'El my Shepherd', and El Gibbor 'El of Strength').
 In these cases, it can be understood as the generic "god".
 In theophoric names such as Gabriel ("Strength of God"), Michael ("Who is like God?"), Raphael ("God healed"), Ariel ("My lion is God"), Daniel ("My judgment is God"), Ezekiel ("God shall strengthen"), Israel ("one who has struggled with God"), Immanuel ("God is with us"), and Ishmael ("God hears/ will hear / listens/ will listen") it is usually interpreted and translated as "God".

 El also appears in the form אֱלוֹהַּ (Eloah).